 According to both the Department of Education and the National Association of College Admissions Counselors, nearly 60% of college students will start and end their college careers at different schools.
 That is a lot of transfer students.
 If your student is one of these transfer students, he may need your support more than ever.

 Some college students have no choice but to transfer.
 They attend a 2-year institution and then move on to complete their degree at another school.
 Other students make the decision to transfer to another school on their own.
 Your transfer student is making another transition and is, in some ways, much like a new first-year student only wiser.
-Your transfer student has learned something from his experience in college and can take advantage of that knowledge while still experiencing a clean slate at a new school.
+Your transfer student has learned something from their experience in college and can take advantage of that knowledge while still experiencing a clean slate at a new school.

 - Determine whether there is a designated person at the school who assists transfer students.
 Take advantage of this person’s expertise in helping new transfer students adjust.